 To create an image template:

 In the App Layering management console, select the Images module, then click Create Template.
-This opens the Create Template wizard.

-In the OS layer tab, select one of the Available OS Layers.
+Select one of the Available OS Layers.
 If there is more than one layer version, the most recent version is selected by default.
 You can choose an older version by expanding the layer and choosing a different one.

-On the Layered Image Disk page, edit the following fields, as needed:
+Edit the following fields, as needed:

 - (Optional) Layered Image Disk File name.
 Enter a name for the layered image disk.

 - Layered Image Disk Format.
 The default disk format is VHD, but you can also select VMDK or QCOW2.
 If you are publishing to the appliance’s File Share instead of using a connector configuration, this setting allows you to choose a disk format compatible with the environment to which you are copying the disk.

 - Elastic Layering - Select the Application Layering option to activate Elastic Layering on this layered image.